-Construction of the Contrabands and Freedmen Cemetery Memorial has been proceeding, and stonework for the Memorial walls, walkways and entry gate has now been completed.
+Final work is now taking place to complete the Memorial.
 Explore photo galleries of the construction, and read more about the Contrabands and Freedmen Cemetery Memorial history, archaeology of the site, and commemoration ceremonies.

 Freedmen's Cemetery Ornament: The ornament commemorates the 150th anniversary of the cemetery’s first burial and the memorial’s official opening in September, 2014.The ornament depicts Mario Chiodo’s passionate statue, The Path of Thorns and Roses, framed by the memorial’s arched entranceway.
 As the centerpiece of the memorial, the statue depicts the allegoric figures of Oppression, Struggle, Sacrifice, Loss, Compassion, and Hope.
 Available for $18.00 from Alexandria's museum shops and online from The Alexandria Shop.

 Visit Fort Ward Park to see new historic signage highlighting the post-Civil War African American community known as The Fort.
 A copy of The Fort Heritage Trail Brochure is available online.

 This community is the focus of an effort by the Office of Historic Alexandria to study and preserve the post-Civil War historic resources of Fort Ward Park.
 Archaeological excavations in the park, historical research, and oral histories highlight our growing knowledge of this community.
 Learn about the Stakeholder Advisory Group, and about archaeological and historical research, including reports on excavations, transcriptions of oral history interviews with former residents.

 Watch short videos about the Contrabands and Freedmen Cemetery Memorial on Comcast Newsmakers: